ashish1900/pgmanager/README.md

 This dashboard acts as the **central control panel** for managing PG operations efficiently.
 <img width="1920" height="1019" alt="Screenshot (782)" src="https://github.com/user-attachments/assets/8f35bf74-8947-4772-9da9-4c6a256b2433" />

+This section appears at the top of the Owner Dashboard and provides a quick overview of the logged-in PG owner.
 ###  Owner Information Section
 - Displays owner profile image
 - Owner name and role (Owner)